jacobcalvert/vxw7-bsp-raspberry-pi/README.md

 The detailed introduction of these drivers and usage can also be found in target.txt.
 It is similar as other BSP in VxWorks 7 SR0610.

+# Legal Notices

+All product names, logos, and brands are property of their respective owners.
+All company, product and service names used in this software are for identification purposes only.
+Wind River and VxWorks are registered trademarks of Wind River Systems.
+Raspberry Pi are registered trademarks of the Raspberry Pi Foundation.

+Disclaimer of Warranty / No Support: Wind River does not provide support and maintenance services for this software, under Wind River’s standard Software Support and Maintenance Agreement or otherwise.
+Unless required by applicable law, Wind River provides the software (and each contributor provides its contribution) on an “AS IS” BASIS, WITHOUT WARRANTIES OF ANY KIND, either express or implied, including, without limitation, any warranties of TITLE, NONINFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+You are solely responsible for determining the appropriateness of using or redistributing the software and assume ay risks associated with your exercise of permissions under the license.